astariul/fleksychallenge/README.md

 ---

-If you preprocessed your dataset in a different folder, you must specify the location with the `--dataset` argument :
+If you preprocessed your dataset in a different folder, you must specify the location with the `--dataset` argument (similarly to the `prepare` command):

 ```bash
 fleksychallenge train --dataset ../my/folder